7 Root Canal Myths

 - Lessened confidence due to gaps in your smile

-The bottom line: saving a natural tooth is always the preferred option over a root canal.
+The bottom line: saving a natural tooth with a root canal is always the preferred option over pulling a tooth.

 Myth 3.
 Root canals cause illnesses and arthritis